exercism/cpp/concepts/basics/introduction.md

 ## Variables

 C++ is a typed language.
-All types need to be known at compile time, and so you generally need to state them explicitly.
+All types need to be known at compile time, and you generally need to state them explicitly.
 A variable's type cannot change.
 An integer variable with the name `years` can be declared like this: